 35.3.13.4 Capability signaling

-An MLD can indicate capability to support exchanging frames simultaneously by affiliated STAs on a set of links to another MLD in TBD capability field/element.
-The capability field/element indicates the MLD is a multi-radio MLD or other types of MLD.
-A multi-radio MLD operating on multiple links can announce whether it supports transmission on one link concurrent with reception on the other link for each pair of links, in which case the pair of link is STR or NSTR.
-The two links of each link pair are on different channels.
+An MLD can indicate capability to support exchanging frames simultaneously by affiliated STAs on a set of links to another MLD in Basic variant Multi-Link element.(#2139) When a STA affiliated with a non-AP MLD sends a (Re)Association Request frame, the Number of Radios subfield in the common info field of the Basic variant Multi-Link element indicates the non-AP MLD is a multi-radio MLD or single radio MLD.（#1465,2887） The non-AP MLD shall set the Number of Radio subfield to the number of radios of the non-AP MLD minus 1.
+The Number of Radios subfield is set to 0 to indicate that the non-AP MLD is a single radio MLD, and is set to 1 or more to indicate that the non-AP MLD is a multi-radio MLD.
+A multi-radio MLD operating on multiple links can announce it is STR or NSTR for each pair of links.(#1466） (#1656,3392)

 NOTE—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR.

+NOTE – The affiliated STAs be carried in the Basic variant Multi-Link element for multi-link (re)setup could be all or part the affiliated STAs of the MLD.
+How to choose the carried affliated STAs is out of scope of the standard. (#1796)

 The ability of a non-AP MLD to perform STR on a pair of setup links may change after multi-link setup.
 The non-AP MLD may use TBD signaling on any enabled link to inform the AP MLD about the ability change to perform STR.